flowjob1/OpenDTU/README.md

 [![Yarn Linting](https://github.com/tbnobody/OpenDTU/actions/workflows/yarnlint.yml/badge.svg)](https://github.com/tbnobody/OpenDTU/actions/workflows/yarnlint.yml)
 [![Yarn Prettier](https://github.com/tbnobody/OpenDTU/actions/workflows/yarnprettier.yml/badge.svg)](https://github.com/tbnobody/OpenDTU/actions/workflows/yarnprettier.yml)

+## Changes to original Repo

+This Fork is intended to be used with the flole inverter tool which lets you "pimp" Holymiles and E-Star Inverters to 1000W output power.
+With the unmodded OpenDTU firmware, the output power is not correctly displayed and the settings for maximum power show the old values.
+That value needs to be adapted to reflect the new maximum ouput power.
+Changes can be done in this file:    https://github.com/flowjob1/OpenDTU/blob/master/lib/Hoymiles/src/parser/DevInfoParser.cpp

+Adapt the value in the array devInfo for your inverter to match your newly set maxiumum power.
+Then compile the Firmware and flash it to your OpenDTU

 ## !!
 IMPORTANT UPGRADE NOTES !!

 If you are upgrading from a version before 15.03.2023 you have to upgrade the partition table of the ESP32.
 Please follow the [this](docs/UpgradePartition.md) documentation!